Raayan: Plot

-Kathavaraayan “Raayan” grows up in a village, caring for his brothers, Manickavelraayan "Manickam" and Muthuvelraayan "Muthu", and his newborn sister Durga, after their parents mysteriously disappear.
-When a priest tries to abduct the infant Durga, Raayan kills him.
-The siblings flee to the city and meet a market businessman named Sekhar, who takes them in.
+Kathavaraayan “Raayan” grows up in a village caring for his younger brothers, Manickavelraayan “Manickam” and Muthuvelraayan “Muthu”, and his infant sister Durga after their parents mysteriously disappear.
+When a priest attempts to abduct Durga, Raayan kills him, forcing the siblings to flee to the city, where a market businessman named Sekhar shelters them.

-Years later, Raayan is a food truck owner in North Chennai, Manickam is a college student, and Muthu is a hot-headed alcoholic who is in love with Meghalai.
-Sekhar supports Raayan and his family as a good family friend.
+Years later, Raayan runs a food truck in North Chennai; Manickam attends college; and the hot-headed, alcoholic Muthu pursues a relationship with Meghalai.
+Sekhar remains a close supporter of the family.

-Sethuraman "Sethu" and Durai are two rival gangsters whose conflict is tied to Durai’s murder of Sethu’s father.
-R. Sargunam, a recently transferred police commissioner who seeks revenge on Durai for killing his own father, attempts to exploit the rivalry by provoking both sides in hopes of eliminating them.
-One day, Sargunam sends a group of hired goons to ambush Sethu, but they are all killed.
-Sethu, believing that Durai was responsible for the attack, sends his men to kill Durai's son, who was at the local bar.
-Muthu, who was also present at the bar, gets into a broil with Durai's son and his gang.
-Seeing this, Sethu's gang infiltrates the altercation and kills Durai's son, leaving Muthu as the sole survivor.
-While most people believe that Sethu killed Durai's son, Durai finds out about Muthu and tells Raayan to hand over Muthu within 24 hours, but Raayan instead kills Durai and his gang with the help of his brothers.
+Sethuraman “Sethu” and Durai are rival gangsters whose feud stems from Sethu’s father's murder by Durai.
+R. Sargunam, a newly transferred police commissioner seeking revenge on Durai for killing his own father, manipulates the rivalry in the hope that both gangs will destroy each other.
+Sargunam secretly sends goons to attack Sethu, but they are killed.
+Believing Durai ordered the ambush, Sethu retaliates by targeting Durai’s son at a local bar.
+Muthu becomes involved in a fight there, and Sethu’s men use the chaos to kill Durai’s son, leaving Muthu as the only survivor.
+Although most believe Sethu is responsible, Durai learns of Muthu’s involvement and demands that Raayan hand him over within 24 hours.
+Instead, Raayan and his brothers kill Durai and his gang.